-With the help of NextFab, the University of Pennsylvania Electric Racing team has been racking up the wins on the track with their zero emmissions, zero-to-sixty-in-under-three-seconds, 115hp, Rev1 electric race car.
+With the help of NextFab, the University of Pennsylvania Electric Racing team has been racking up wins on the track with their zero emissions, zero-to-sixty-in-under-three-seconds, 115hp, Rev1 electric race car.

-In June of 2015, the Penn Electric Racing team competed in the Formula SAE Electric competition in Lincoln, Nebraska.
+In June 2015, the Penn Electric Racing team competed in the Formula SAE Electric competition in Lincoln, Nebraska.
 Of the twenty registered teams, Penn Electric Racing took top honors in all eight categories of competition.
-They took first place in the presentation, design, acceleration, skid pad, autocross, endurance and fuel efficiency categories, only to be bested by a single car in the cost category with a second place win.
+They took first place in the presentation, design, acceleration, skid pad, autocross, endurance, and fuel efficiency categories, only to be bested by a single car in the cost category with a second-place win.

-In addition to dominating the field in the electric car category, the team ranked well overall against the traditional gas powered vehicles.
-“With respect to the gas cars (which run on a different division but do the same events) we came in 4th over all in acceleration and 11th overall in endurace!
+In addition to dominating the field in the electric car category, the team ranked well overall against traditional gas-powered vehicles.
+“With respect to the gas cars (which run on a different division but do the same events), we came in 4th overall in acceleration and 11th overall in endurance!
 So, for a very young team (this was our second car) we are already beating the majority of the teams that have been doing this for decades!” says Manfred Reiche, a senior mechanical and systems engineering student who oversees team management.

 The team has worked with NextFab for several years and credits NextFab with significantly reducing manufacturing time and cost, making it affordable to custom manufacture many of the performance components.
-One of the breakthroughs in the process was reimagining 3 dimensional parts 2 dimentionally, allowing the parts to be cut from sheet stock on the waterjet rather than machining them on a CNC.
+One of the breakthroughs in the process was reimagining 3-dimensional parts 2 dimensionally, allowing the parts to be cut from sheet stock on the waterjet rather than machining them on a CNC.

 Reiche relates, “Over the past couple of years, we used the water jet to cut aluminum components for our suspension and also Garolite sheets (G10-FR4) for our battery pack.
 Learning how to cut the Garolite took a couple of tries, due to the laminate properties of the material, but once [Alex Numann] figured it out the cuts worked great!
 It allowed us to build a very strong yet light enclosure for our battery pack.”